pivotal/docs-tap/convention-service/creating-conventions.md

     Where:

-    + `PORT` is a possible environment variable
+    + `PORT` is a possible environment variable.
-    + `conventionHandler` is the *handler* defined in [last step](#create-1)
+    + `conventionHandler` is the *handler* defined in [last step](#create-1).

-## <a id='targeting'></a> Define the convention behavior
+## <a id='targeting'></a> Define the Convention Behavior

-Once the convention has been defined, you can specify the attributes that determine if a convention is applied to a workload.
-Any property or value within the `PodTemplateSpec` or OCI image metadata associated with a [workload](../scc/reference.md#workload) can be used to define the criteria for applying conventions.
-The following are a few examples.
+Once the convention is defined, you can specify the attributes that determine if a convention is applied to a workload.
+Any property or value within the `PodTemplateSpec` or OCI image metadata associated with a [workload](../scc/reference.md#workload) can define the criteria for applying conventions.
+The following are examples of ways to define convention behavior.

 ### By Labels or Annotations: